 Staten Island Arts, New York City Council, Department of Cultural Affairs (DCA), Department for the Aging (DFTA)

-This initiative seeks to connect artists with seniors in senior centers and to positively impact the well-being of older adults through arts-based activities.
 SU-CASA supports artists and organizations who are sensitive to the needs of older adults and who are interested in engaging their communities.
-Each senior center is unique and offers access to different types of spaces and resources.
 Selected artists will work with the senior center where they are placed to further refine project goals and coordinate a schedule for residency activities and use of facilities.

 Applications will be accepted for projects in any artistic discipline.
 Projects must meet the following requirements: